 The tricky part is that while rest is necessary, so is gradual movement.
 If you allow your ankle to heal in a strictly suspended state, the ligaments will heal too tightly.
 If you jump back into action without sustained stretching and slow movement, you are likely to tear the tight ligaments once again.

 20 minutes on, 30 minutes off.

 For the first 2-3 days of injury, it is recommended you ice your ankle 3-5 times a day.
 This will keep inflammation down and stop any potential bleeding.
 Be sure to abide by the 30 minute breaks in between icing!
 If the skin is turning white, you may be overdoing the icing, which can result in a cold injury.

 You may have seen sprained ankles wrapped up before.
 Unlike a cast, these wraps are not necessarily “resetting” any part of the ankle; rather, they are applying an even pressure to also reduce swelling.
 According to our Pecan Grove podiatrist, elevating your ankle also serves to drain the injury of any excess fluids.

 Those of us who are accident prone know that this is not as easy as it sounds, but some measures can be taken to prevent future ankle injury.
 Wearing properly fitted shoes is important in promoting stability, and being aware of, if not avoiding, uneven surfaces can be preventative as well.

 If you’d like further tips on how to best heal your sprained ankle, call our Pecan Grove podiatry office to consult with our 5-star-rated foot and ankle doctor.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.